A child can be cured of cancer and still not be well.

 Many survivors of medulloblastoma, a tumor that develops at the back of the brain, need assistance with activities of daily living such as feeding, bathing and dressing.
 This means that, often, there are no ballet recitals, no homerun trots at Little League baseball games.

-So, when he isn’t caring for young patients at the Aflac Cancer Center of Children’s, Dr. Castellino is conducting research he hopes leads to a gentler cure for medulloblastoma.
+So, when he isn’t caring for young patients at the Aflac Cancer Center, Dr. Castellino is conducting research he hopes leads to a gentler cure for medulloblastoma.

 Dr. Castellino’s research focuses on the gene called wild-type p53-induced phosphatase—abbreviated as WIP1 and pronounced as whip one.
 “In essence, what I’m trying to do is to see why WIP1 seems to cause medulloblastomas in children,” says Dr. Castellino.